Frequently Asked Questions

 About the Race Flow

 Although open-water swims would be more comparable to onsite racing, many athletes don’t have access to open water or can’t swim in open water safely (alone).
 Additionally, differences in water conditions such as currents and chop are not reasonably possible to account for.
-Open-water swims would be more comparable but not fair or practical. (see Fair, Practical, Comparable)

 Although it would be more comparable to onsite racing for the swim to be done immediately before the bike, inconsistent pool accessibility and proximity to adequate bike and run routes for many participants make requiring the swim to be performed immediately before the bike impractical and unfair. (see Fair, Practical, Comparable)

-For SBR races, T1 times are calculated based on actual run splits solely to make the results more comparable to onsite races.
-Inconsistent pool accessibility and proximity to adequate bike and run routes for many participants requiring the swim to be performed immediately before the bike unfair and impractical.
-Due to this fact, the time between your swim and bike activities is unregulated.
 Your T1 time in the final results is calculated to be comparable to what it would have been if you’d have competed in the Simulated Race based on the range of actual onsite T1 times and your run verified run threshold.
 Eg. If the onsite T1 times ranged from 4:00 to 6:00 and your pre-verified run threshold is at the fiftieth percentile, then your T1 time would be 5:00.

 The 60-second weight verification is required to ensure that correct participant weights are used for cycling simulations performed during localization.

 Although it would be more comparable to onsite racing for timed transitions to be included in the overall finish time, remote race participants do not have uniform “transition areas” when transitioning from the bike to run.
 Some could transition in less than a minute, while others may have to secure their bike and relocate to a suitable run route.
-Ten minutes is short enough that athletes will be running still be “running off the bike” as in an onsite race, but long enough to let practically all participants complete their transition. (see Fair, Practical, Comparable)

 About My Race Options

-After registering for your race, navigate to your race settings and select “No Swim.”
 Additionally, if a swim activity is not synced prior to the start of your bike, you will automatically be moved from the SBR race to the BR race.

 Yes.
 If you are completing your bike segment outdoors, uploading your route will allow the system to simulate your remote performance and predict your split on the route and considering the forecasted weather.